kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

 ## Introduction

-In this tutorial you will see how to use generic events to trigger action while doing actions such as insert or delete.
+In this tutorial you will see how to use generic events to trigger actions such as replicating data to a SQL database.

 1. We will create a plugin [listening synchronously](https://docs.kuzzle.io/core/2/plugins/guides/pipes/) to Document Controller events in order to report document changes in PostgresSQL.
-1. We will use [Generic events](https://docs.kuzzle.io/core/2/plugins/guides/events/generic-document-events/) to trigger some controller's actions.
+1. We will use [Generic events](https://docs.kuzzle.io/core/2/plugins/guides/events/generic-document-events/) triggered some controller's actions.
 1. We will be using the open-source Kuzzle stack.
 (Check [docker-compose.yml](docker-compose.yml) for more details)

-Here we will used Generic events to copy all documents inside an postgres database when a new insert happen on The Kuzzle server, and we will do the same action when Kuzzle erase/delete data from the datastorage.
+Generic events will be used to insert data into Postgres upon receiving new documents in Kuzzle, and to delete data from Postgres when asking Kuzzle to delete documents.

 ## Usage

-In order to use this how to, you will need docker and docker-compose to be installed.
+In order to use this how-to, you will need docker and docker-compose installed.

 1. Run the script `run_tests.sh` to test the full how-to